Bean061/ptgaul/README.md

 ```

 ## Environment
-Examples can be run on Mac and Linux.
+Examples can be run on Linux.

 ![](ptGAUL_image.png)